HopeWest Kids

 About Claire

-Claire completed her bachelor’s degree in Human Development and Family Studies from Colorado State University and an undergraduate Certificate in Child Life from American Public University.
-Claire is currently pursuing a Master’s degree in Social Work from University of Colorado at Colorado Springs.
-She uses trauma-informed and strengths perspectives, as well as narrative and mindfulness approaches in her work with grieving children, teens, and families.
+Claire completed her Master’s degree in Social Work from University of Colorado at Colorado Springs in May 2024.
+She is a licensed Social Worker pursuing her clinical licensure.
+Claire is also an EMDR-trained provider, and is completing her Perinatal Mental Health Certification by the end of 2024.
+Claire enjoys integrating trauma-informed, narrative therapies, adopting strengths perspectives, as well as narrative and mindfulness approaches in her work with grieving children, teens, and families.
 Claire has been working as the Delta Bereavement and Youth Coordinator since 2021 and volunteered with HopeWest Kids beginning in 2017.

 Grief Support Resources for Kids, Teens, and Parents